jminardi/jminardi.github.io/.source/content/raspberry_pi/btsync.md

 ![Messy Desk](|filename|/images/messy-desk.png)
 [source](http://www.flickr.com/photos/jazzmasterson/278672002/)

-I like to take long running notes, jotting down and idea here and there when one pops up.
+I like to take long running notes, jotting down an idea here and there when one pops up.
 I never know which devices I will have with me, so I like to have these notes synced across all of them.